-Between moisturizing factors and nutritional benefits, there are a lot of similarities between eye serums and creams but the differences will help you decide which you’re in need of.
+Between moisturizing factors and nutritional benefits, there are a lot of similarities between eye serums and creams but the differences will help you decide which one you need.

-Eye creams generally are used for surface level moisturization to keep the skin around your eyes soft, hydrated and looking airbrushed.
-The creams are thicker and heavy due to high concentration of oils and fats and lower content of watery components.
-They might have active ingredients with beneficial effects on the skin but their absorption by the skin is limited due to the larger molecule size of ingredients.
+The two products have totally different modes of actions.
+Eye creams offer skin surface level treatment and are generally are used for moisturization to keep the skin around your eyes hydrated and looking airbrushed.
+Very rarely, they might have active ingredients for specific benefits but their absorption into the skin is limited due to the larger molecule size of ingredients.
 The thicker ingredients are used to create a barrier on your skin for retaining the moisture.
 This is great for locking the moisture but on the downward side, it can also lock active ingredients out.

 Selection of an Eye Serum mainly depends on your skincare goals such as getting rid of black circles around the eyes, reduction of eye bags or puffiness around the eyes, removal of sunspots/ age spots or wrinkles.
 Usually, they work for all skin types as they are quickly absorbed by the skin.
 The active biomolecules are critical to the efficacy of the Eye Serums so you must always read the information on the ingredients before using them.

-How do I apply eye creams and serums?
+How do I apply – Eye Cream and Eye Serum?

 Because of the difference in basic ingredients of eye serum and eye cream, the way they are applied also differs.
-Some of the steps are common to the application of both – Eye Serum and Eye Creams:
+Initial steps are common to the application of both – Eye Serum and Eye Creams: